UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: Analysis

-While this analysis shows that increased recall from additional sources does contribute to the improvement, it does not immediately follow that the improvement is due to this alone.
-There are other factors which might also contribute, such as the addition of varied sources improving model quality overall, or additional training samples from the tables set contributing as well.
-To see how much of the gain might be due to these indirect factors, we evaluate the \emph{text*+tables} model with text-only input.
-We find that this achieves a similar performance (48.7 EM) on the NQ test set compared to a \emph{text}-only model on the same input, suggesting that these other factors are not a major contributor and that the improved performance is primarily due to the added knowledge from structured sources.
+To examine the effects of other indirect factors, such as the change of overall model quality due to the inclusion of varied sources or more training samples from the tables, we evaluate the \emph{text + tables} model with text-only input.
+We find that this achieves similar performance (48.7 EM) on the NQ test set compared to a \emph{text}-only model on the same input, suggesting that these other factors are not a major contributor and that the improved performance is primarily due to the added knowledge from structured sources.